• (314) 516-8419

 The dialysis payment landscape has seen a drastic shift since the implementation of the 21st century cures act, with Medicare Advantage soon to become the predominant payer.
 This session will focus on the effect of MA plans on ESKD patient care.

 2:00 Why Has MA Become So Popular in the Population with ESKD?
-Ankur Shah
+Ankur Shah, MD, MPH

 2:25 What Is the Impact of MA on Dialysis Patients?
-Kevin Erickson
+Kevin Erickson, MD, MS

 2:50 What Is the Impact of MA on the Dialysis Ecosystem?
-Nishant Jalandhara
+Nishant Jalandhara, MD

 3:15 How Will MA Impact the Transition to VBC, Equity Implication of the Growth of MA – Thao Truong Pascual, MD, FASN